mithril-security/blindai-preview/README.md

       </ul>
     </li>
     <li><a href="#-usage">Usage</a></li>
-    <li><a href="#-roadmap">Roadmap</a></li>
     <li><a href="#-getting-help">Getting Help</a></li>
     <li><a href="#-license">License</a></li>
     <li><a href="#-contact">Contact</a></li>
-    <li><a href="#-disclaimer">Disclaimer</a></li>
   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## 🔒 About The Project

-**BlindAI is an AI inference server with an added <b>privacy layer</b>, protecting the data sent to models.**
+**BlindAI** is an **AI inference server** with an **added privacy layer**, protecting the data sent to models.

-BlindAI facilitates privacy-friendly AI model deployment.
-AI engineers can upload and delete models to their secure server instance using our Python API.
+It facilitates  **privacy-friendly AI model deployment** by letting AI engineers upload and delete models to their secure server instance using our **Python API**.
 Clients can then connect to the server, upload their data and run models on it without compromising on privacy.

-Data sent by users to the AI model is kept confidential at all times.
+Data sent by users to the AI model is kept **confidential at all times**.
 Neither the AI service provider nor the Cloud provider (if applicable), can see the data.

-Confidentiality is assured by [hardware-enforced Trusted Execution Environments].
+Confidentiality is assured by hardware-enforced [**Trusted Execution Environments**](-- LINK CC EXPLAINED or DOC).
 We explain how they keep data and models safe in detail [here](-- LIEN PRIVACY).

 ### Built With